atlyguy123/ads-dashboard/PIPELINE_UPDATE_PLAN.md

 This document outlines a comprehensive pipeline enhancement that addresses critical data consistency and performance issues in the ads dashboard system.
 The plan involves adding three new pipeline modules to pre-compute daily metrics and establish canonical ID-name mappings, transforming the dashboard from complex runtime calculations to simple pre-computed data queries.

-**🎯 CURRENT STATUS (Updated):** Core pipeline infrastructure is **COMPLETED**.
-All 3 new modules are working and the database contains pre-computed data.
-Currently debugging final dashboard integration to resolve ad collection discrepancies.
+**🎯 CURRENT STATUS (Final Update):** Pipeline enhancement is **FULLY COMPLETED AND OPERATIONAL**.
+All 3 new modules are working, dashboard integration is complete, sparklines are functional, and the system is using the universal "adjusted revenue" philosophy.
+The dashboard now shows correct trial counts (47 unique users) and all calculations are consistent.

 ## Background & Problem Statement